blaenk/wp-recaptcha/readme.txt

 * Administration interface is now integrated with 2.5's look and feel.
 Thanks to [Jeremy Clarke](http://simianuprising.com/ "Jeremy Clarke").
 * Users can now have more control over who sees the reCAPTCHA form and who can see emails in their true form (If MailHide is enabled).
 Thanks to [Jeremy Clarke](http://simianuprising.com/ "Jeremy Clarke").
 * Fixed a very stupid (**One character deal**) fatal error on most Windows Servers which don't support short tags (short_open_tag).
 I'm speaking of the so called 'Unexpected $end' error.
-* Accomodated for the fact that in +2.6 the wp-content folder can be anywhere.
+* Accommodated for the fact that in +2.6 the wp-content folder can be anywhere.

 == Frequently Asked Questions ==